rahulthota21/RahulThota-GlucoSense-Infy-Nov24/README.md

-# Project_Diabetes: Predicting Diabetes Status using Machine Learning
+# GlucoSense- AI-Powered Diabetes Detection for Early Intervention

 ## Project Overview

-**Project_Diabetes** aims to develop a machine learning model to predict diabetes status based on healthcare data.
+**Project_Diabetes** aims to develop a machine-learning model to predict diabetes status based on healthcare data.
 The primary objective is to understand the relationship between lifestyle factors and diabetes risk.
-This project will utilize various machine learning techniques for data analysis, feature selection, model development, and evaluation.
+This project will utilize various machine-learning techniques for data analysis, feature selection, model development, and evaluation.

 ### Key Features:
 - **Data Preprocessing**: Handling missing values, data discrepancies, and outlier management.